-I am a member of the Audio and Acoustic Signal Processing (AASP) technical committee of the IEEE since Jan., 2010, and serve as the committee chair since Jan., 2017.
+I am a member of the Audio and Acoustic Signal Processing (AASP) Technical Committee of the IEEE since Jan., 2010, and serve as the Committee Chair since Jan., 2017.
+I am also a member of the Special Area Team on Acoustic, Speech and Music Signal Processing of the European Association on Signal Processing (EURASIP).
 I am also a member of the Technical and Steering committee of the International Workshop on Acoustic Signal Enhancement (IWAENC) since 2005 and was the general co-chair of IWAENC 2010 held in Tel-Aviv, Israel in August 2010.
 I have also served as the general co-chair of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA) held in October 2013, in New Paltz, NY, USA.